AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format/index.md

 thumbnail: ./images/thumbnail.png
 ---

-{% include postImage.html src: "./images/pagespeed-insights.png", alt: "The PageSpeed Insights score for one of my blog posts.", lazy: false %}
+{% include postImage.html src: "./images/pagespeed-insights.png", alt: "The PageSpeed Insights score for one of my blog posts.", isLazy: false %}

 Run the blog posts on my site through Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) or [Cloudinary's Image Analysis tool](https://webspeedtest.cloudinary.com/), and you'll find that most of them (with the exception of a few that load iframes) get around 99 on mobile and 100 on desktop.
 Some of these are packed full of images.